fwcd/glass/README.md

     "accounts": [
         {
             "type": "github",
-            "username": "<your username>",
-            "password": "<your personal access token>",
+            "token": "<your personal access token>",
             "targetDir": "<path/to/where/the/repos/should/be/placed>"
         }
     ]